 A Letter from the Spanish Flu

 She was rummaging through an old box of donation forms when she found it.
-In early September 2021, museum archivist Kaili Smith glanced over a letter tucked away amongst an array of museum forms from the 1980s era.
+In September 2021, Museum Archivist Kaili Smith glanced over a letter tucked away amongst an array of forms from the 1980s era.
 She had been searching for specific paperwork on an old donation, and had inadvertently stumbled across a letter that offered a peek into a rather interesting period of history in Blaine County.

-It was written in Hailey, Idaho during the Spanish Flu, in February of 1920.
+It was written in Hailey, Idaho, during the height of the Spanish Flu epidemic in February 1920.

-We can assume that when this type-written letter came into the museum, apparently sometime in the 1980’s, the staff must have found it mildly intriguing.
-It was presumably a typical donation of “old letters” that the museum docents dutifully accept and file in our archives, occasionally wondering if these documents would ever be pertinent to any type of research.
-They could not have known that years later, in 2021, we would be reading this letter sitting at the front desk of the museum in the midst of the next global-level pandemic.
+When this type-written letter came into the possession of the Museum, it was typical donation of “old letters” that the Museum dutifully accessions in its archives, joining thousands of documents ready to be pertinent to any type of future research need.
+Over one hundred years later, in 2021, this letter became pertinent again in the midst of a new global-level pandemic.

-As a museum director with a penchant for historic research, when the Covid-19 pandemic began in early 2020 I found myself poring over any historical information I could find to study the last widespread pandemic and how the world and our community went through it.
+With a mission to help all with historic research, the Museum found the Covid-19 pandemic presented another opportunity to bring forward historical information in its archives to help study the last widespread pandemic and how the world and our community responded.

-And so I turned my research to the Spanish Flu, which started in 1918 following an outbreak in military barracks at the end of World War 1.
+The Spanish Flu started in 1918 following an outbreak in military barracks at the end of World War 1.
 The illness quickly spread worldwide, ultimately resulting in approximately 50 million deaths.
-This pandemic lasted until 1920, although the exact ending point is somewhat ambiguous.
+The pandemic lasted through 1920, although the exact ending point is somewhat ambiguous.

-But unfortunately, my search for local information from the Wood River Valley during 1920 did not produce results.
-That time period happened to be a gap in the local newspaper coverage, as there had been an economic downturn in the Wood River Valley between 1910s-1930s.
-Silver prices had plummeted, squelching the booming mining era, and the successful tourism of Sun Valley would not occur until 1936.
+During the Spanish Flu epidemic, the world had to grapple with effective ways to prevent the spread of a dangerous illness, much like in 2020.
+Unfortunately, local information on the pandemic from the Wood River Valley during 1920 was not widely available.
+That time period happened to coincide with a gap in the local newspaper coverage, as there had been an economic downturn in the Wood River Valley between 1910s-1930s.
+Silver prices had plummeted, squelching the booming mining era, and the successful tourism of Sun Valley would not begin until 1936.

-Which is why, on top of World War 1 (1914-1918), a flu pandemic must have added greatly to the hardship of the residents in Blaine County.
+On top of local casualties from World War 1 (1914-1918), a flu pandemic must have added greatly to the hardship of the residents in Blaine County.

 section and much worse in Blaine county than last year.
 There are